Live dealers: how it works

 There are live tables for certain countries (for example, Blackjack Italia or Roulette Türkiye)

-Benefits of live games with dealers
+Advantages of live games with dealers

 Realism and immersion

-Confidence in honesty (everything on the screen)
+Confidence in honesty (all on screen)

 "Casino at home" atmosphere